 This was not the result, as some would have it, of "the Wild West atmosphere."
-Rather, it was the interface between a city growing too fast with few rules or institutional checks and the migration of eastern gangsters to exploit the situation (or to be relocated by the feds).
+Rather, it was the interface between a city growing too fast with few rules or institutional checks and the migration of Midwestern gangsters to exploit the situation (or, later, to be relocated by the feds).
 And an establishment willing to look the other way, or join in the "business."
 A culture of fraud built on successive real-estate booms, or scandals such as the collapse of Arizona Savings in the early 1960s, also made the city a magnet for criminals.
 The most prominent figure in this was Ned Warren (aka Nathan Waxman), the Kingpin of Arizona Land Fraud.
 He figured in the Bolles bombing.

 Much of America first discovered this nasty reality after the bombing murder of Arizona Republic reporter Don Bolles in 1976.
 A national team of investigative reporters gathered at the Adams Hotel downtown and spent months digging into the reality of sunny paradise.